dkonis/THMBot/README.md

 ## Notes

-- To uninstall you can use the uninstall.bat script for Windows systems and the uninstall.sh as sudo for Linux systems.<br />Those scripts will revert the project back to the point of cloning and you can delete the project's folder afterwards.
+- To uninstall you can use the uninstall.bat script for Windows systems and the uninstall.sh as sudo for Linux systems.<br />Those scripts will revert the project back to the point of cloning, then you can delete the project's folder.
 - the scheduled task or Cron Job will not work if you move the project's folder after setup.<br />
 If you need to change the location, please use uninstall.bat/sh and run setup.bat/sh after the location has changed.
-- Currently you have to join this [room](https://tryhackme.com/room/polkit) to be able to run the bot (will be fixed soon).
+- Currently you have to join this [room](https://tryhackme.com/room/polkit) to be able to run THMBot (will be fixed soon).